textbook/textbook.github.io/content/development/spa-config.md

 If you're using a managed deployment platform that handles routing for you, or can set up routing using something like [Spring Cloud Gateway][17], you can send traffic to different apps depending on the path.
 This means you don't need to configure the client the different service APIs at all (or need to configure CORS on the server), because the requests get automagically routed for you.

 For example, I've used this in TAS to set up an Angular frontend served by NGINX on `host.domain.ext`, with a Spring Boot backend on `host.domain.ext/api` so that the frontend can make relative requests (i.e. to `"/api/endpoint"` rather than `"host.domain.ext/api/endpoint"`), even though they're still _two separate apps_.
+The TAS router is smart enough to allow push-state routing, too - a request to `host.domain.ext/foo` will go to the frontend app unless you explicitly mount another app at `/foo`.

 You can even set this up from a single manifest file, if you're working in a monorepo:

 ```yaml
 ---